David Bromberg (album): Recording

 Bromberg recorded his debut album at Columbia Studios in New York City; live at World Control Studios in Philadelphia; and at an unnamed location in Nashville.
 Among the musicians at the sessions were David Amram, Norman Blake, Vassar Clements and Steve Burgh.
 Dylan played harmonica on "Sammy's Song", a Bromberg composition that author Simon Leng describes as "a barrier-breaking tale of a young man's sexual encounter with a prostitute".
 The session for "Sammy's Song" took place at Columbia's Studio C on October 5, 1971.

 Bromberg later said he was "floored" that George Harrison—whom he met at one of the final sessions for Self Portrait in 1970—was familiar with his music, as Dylan had taught Harrison one of Bromberg's songs.
 He and Harrison subsequently co-wrote "The Holdup" during an evening at the home of New York Post journalist Al Aronowitz, who was also Bromberg's manager.
 The song depicts tax collecting as the Internal Revenue Service staging a robbery on citizens.
 Bromberg recalled that, with only one guitar available, he and Harrison passed the instrument between them; he credited Harrison with writing "some of the best lines" by introducing English humor and expressions.
-A writer for the American roots music magazine No Depression later described the song as "the manic then suddenly dulcetly Mexican tune 'The Holdup'".
+A writer for the American roots music magazine No Depression later described the song as a "manic then suddenly dulcetly Mexican tune."

 Along with "Dehlia" and "Pine Tree Woman", "The Holdup" was one of the tracks that Bromberg recorded before an audience at World Control in Philadelphia.
 During a subsequent visit to New York, in 1971, Harrison overdubbed a slide guitar part onto this recording.